NAME

 marked

-value.
-The nullify value may only be used if the field is markednull
+nullor has adefaultvalue.
+The nullify value may only be used if the field is markednull. commentstring_literal- Documents the field using the quoted string.

-integer|decimal|date|string_literal|enum- Set a default value for the column that's used only when adding columns to the SQL schema via ort-sqldiff(1).
+defaultinteger|decimal|date|string_literal|enum- Set a default value for the column that's used only when adding columns to the SQL schema via ort-sqldiff(1).
 It's only valid for numeric, date, enumeration, or string literal (email, text) field types.
 Dates must be in yyyy-mm-dd format.
 Defaults are not currently checked against type limits (i.e., e-mail form or string length).

-limit_op limit_val- Used when generating validation functions.
+limitlimit_op limit_val- Used when generating validation functions.
 Not available for

-, this refers to the string (or binary) length in bytes.
+enum,bits, orstruct.
+If there are multiple statements, all of them must validate.
+The limit_op argument consists of an operator the limit_val is checked against.
+Available operators are ge, le, gt, lt, and eq.
+Respectively, these mean the field should be greater than or equal to, less than or equal to, greater than, less than, or equal to the given value.
+If the field type istext,email,password, orblob, this refers to the string (or binary) length in bytes.
 For numeric types, it's the value itself.
 The given value must match the field type: an integer (which may be signed) for integers, integer or real-valued for real, or a positive integer for lengths.
 Duplicate limit operator-value pairs are not permitted.
-Limits are not checked for for sanity, for example, non-overlapping ranges, but this behaviour is expected to change. noexport
+Limits are not checked for for sanity, for example, non-overlapping ranges, but this behaviour is expected to change. noexport- Never exported using the JSON interface.
+This is useful for sensitive

 internal information.
 Fields with type

-are never exported by default. null
+passwordare never exported by default. null- Accepts null SQL values.
+A

-- The field is an SQL primary key.
+rowidfield may not also benull. rowid- The field is an SQL primary key.
 This is only available for the

-type and may only appear for one field in a given structure. unique
+inttype and may only appear for one field in a given structure. unique- Has a unique SQL column value.
+It's redundant (but harmless) to specify

 this alongside